 AP Courses have Benefits but Plenty of Risks for High School Students

-Students are feeling more and more compelled to take AP class work as college admissions becomes more competitive.
+Students are feeling more and more compelled to take AP classwork as college admissions become more competitive.
 But are AP courses worth it?
 What do students gain from the extra workload?

 Exploration into Areas of Interest – By taking AP courses, students can get a deeper understanding of a particular area of interest – perhaps related to a future career goal.
 Colleges like to see this “depth” of understanding in a particular area of study.

 Advanced Placement in College Curriculum and College Credit – Students may be able to “test-out” of lower-level college courses and earn credit as if they took the equivalent course at a 4-year institution.
 This can save students thousands of dollars and potentially a semester or two in school.

 While 4-year college-bound students should consider attempting at least one or two AP courses before graduating for the experience alone, the benefits may not be as wonderful as they first appear, and more does not always mean better.